KesterO/author-guessing-game/README.md

 # Quote Guessing Game

 ## Description
-This is an interactive web-based game where players try to guess the authors of famous quotes.
-Test your knowledge of literature, philosophy, and history by identifying who said what!
+This is cl Test your knowledge of literature, philosophy, and history by identifying who said what!

 ## Features
 - Randomly selected quotes from a diverse collection